 Securities Law Expertise

-• Understanding of SEC regulations and enforcement trends
+- Understanding of securities offering disclosures, registration exemptions, and enforcement trends

 Insider Knowledge

-• Understanding of how defendants structure their defenses
+- Understanding of how opposing parties structure their defenses

 How Varnavides Law Can Help

 If you have lost money in an EB-5 investment fraud scheme, Varnavides Law can evaluate your case and pursue recovery through all available legal channels.
-We represent clients throughout California, New York, and New Jersey.
+We represent clients throughout California and New York.

 Our Approach to EB-5 Fraud Cases

-• Strategic Claim Selection: We choose the forum and claims most likely to result in maximum recovery
+- Strategic Claim Selection: We choose the forum and claims most likely to result in documented recovery

 Protect Your Investment

 If you have been victimized by EB-5 investment fraud, time is critical.
 Statutes of limitations may limit your ability to recover.
-Contact Varnavides Law today for a free consultation to discuss your case.
+Request a consultation with Varnavides Law for a free consultation to discuss your case.

 Frequently Asked Questions About EB-5 Investment Fraud